Skip to main content

 Humanity Came From the Mountains: Himalayan Origin Traditions and the Andonic Homeland

-Tibetan, Nepalese, and Bhutanese traditions place primordial human origins in the high Himalayan valleys.
-The Urantia Book records that Andon and Fonta, the first human pair, emerged approximately 993,408 years ago in the southern Himalayan highlands, and that the Badonan tribes northwest of India preserved the earliest human culture.
-The specifically-Himalayan origin traditions map onto a specifically-accurate geographic claim that the Urantia revelation documents directly.
+Tibetan, Nepalese, and Bhutanese traditions place the origin of humanity in the high Himalayan valleys.
+The Urantia Book records that Andon and Fonta, the first human pair, emerged roughly 993,408 years ago in the southern Himalayan highlands, and that the Badonan tribes northwest of India carried the earliest human culture forward.
+The Himalayan origin traditions map onto a geographic claim the Urantia revelation documents directly.

 Andonic and Badonan Himalayan highland homeland = Himalayan creation traditions placing humanity's origin in the mountains